 By Julie Provost, National Guard Spouse

-Avoid Pack Out Stress
+Avoid Pack Out Stress during military moving

 Here are some ways to avoid pack out stress and have a better experience.